dieterich-lab/scimodom/server/docs/source/installation.rst

   alembic revision [--autogenerate] -m "message" alembic upgrade head

-CORS and DEBUG mode
+CORS and debug mode
 """""""""""""""""""

-The Flask app uses CORS for development only.
-We need it to process backend calls (usually port 5000) from the Vite dev server (usually port 5173).
-Unfortunately unhandled backend exceptions will be interrupted in the backend *before* the CORS header is attached to the response in *development mode only*.
-That will never matter in production.
-To reproduce and test such cases correctly the DEBUG mode of Flask must be **disabled**, e.g. by changing server/.flaskenv file like this:
+In development mode, the Flask app uses CORS to process backend calls (usually port 5000) from the Vite dev server (usually port 5173).
+Unhandled exceptions will be interrupted in the backend *before* the CORS header is attached to the response.
+This will never matter in production.
+To reproduce and test such cases correctly the DEBUG mode of Flask must be **disabled**, *e.g.* by updating *server/.flaskenv* with:

 .. code-block:: bash

   FLASK_DEBUG=False

+API URL and version
+"""""""""""""""""""

+The client uses the API URL defined in *client/.env* in development mode.
+The value of ``VITE_API_BASE_URL`` must match that of the Flask development server URL.
+This does not matter in production.

+The API version is defined in *client/src/services/API.ts* and */server/src/scimodom/services/url.py*.
+The value of ``API_PREFIX`` must **always** match.